thisisdavidbell/ocp-s2i/README.md

 - [x] Build and run image locally with podman
 - [x] Build and run from Dockerfile in OCP using docker context with s2i
 - [x] build and deploy second identical app to same OCP namespace
-- [ ] confirm service variables exist in each pod's container, and can be used to call other app, even after restarts...
+- [x] confirm service variables exist in each pod's container, and can be used to call other app, even after restarts...
 - [ ] [optional] update app2 to actually call app1 using the above env var techniques
+- [ ] Manually create build config
+  - [ ] Manually create required imagestream

 ## Commands